Health-Care Facilities in Muskogee, OK

 EASTAR’s Trauma Center has been recognized for outstanding performance and dedication from Saint Francis Hospital in Tulsa.

-The system has also recently launched a Center for Obesity Treatment, with the goal of achieving a Center of Excellence (COE) designation.
+The system also recently launched a Center for Obesity Treatment, with the goal of achieving a Center of Excellence (COE) designation.